-Implement proposed plans for Manor Park.
+Implement proposed plans for Manor Fields.
 This project is well supported by the public.
-The plans have a number of benefits beyond athletic recreation space including new playgrounds, tennis courts a permanent dog park and a large system of trails.
-The proposed synthetic turf fields will alleviate some pressures on the system for more athletic recreation space and lighting of the fields will dramatically extend their use, however without rehabilitation of the school yards into safer multi-use open space, Dedham will still have a lack of athletic space to support its youth organizations.
+The plans have a number of benefits beyond athletic recreation space including new playgrounds, tennis courts a permanent dog park and a large systems of trails.
+The proposed synthetic turf fields will alleviate some pressures on the system for more athletic recreation space and lighting of the fields will dramatically extend their use, however without rehabilitation of the school yards into safer multiuse open space Dedham will still have a lack of athletic space to support its youth organizations.